Service Levels

 Share This Article

-Hi!
-It’s Tory Haggerty from Tuscan Club University’s Fair Lending School and welcome to another Fair Lending Short.
-In this Fair Lender Short I want to talk about the service levels that you provide, or you lenders provide to your applicants.
+Hey, it’s Tory Haggerty from Tuscan Club University’s Fair Lending School and welcome to another Fair Lending Short.

 Thanks for reading!